-Disabled holidaymakers can benefit from a new video guide to help settle any nerves or queries about flying with a disability, following the launch of new film Your Guide to Flying with a Disability by the Queen Elizabeth’s Foundation for Disabled People.
+Disabled air travellers can benefit from a new video guide to help settle any nerves or queries about flying with a disability, following the launch of new film Your Guide to Flying with a Disability by the Queen Elizabeth’s Foundation for Disabled People.

 QEF’s Accessible Aviation expert, Graham Race said: “Our QEF Tryb4uFly service has already proven invaluable to many disabled people that have been anxious about taking a flight, but there has been a significant increase in demand for information.
-British Airways have already confirmed that they will make the film available to all customers who book wheelchair assistance.
+British Airways have already confirmed that they will make the film available to all disabled air travellers who book wheelchair assistance.

 “The film shows a complete journey by air and offers advice at each stage.
 It provides much needed information and assurance to the thousands of disabled people and their families who currently feel that air travel is not an option for them.”